 1. Ability to work under pressure

-Working as a doctor, you cannot afford to make mistakes as it can cost you your career, and maybe even your freedom.
-Therefore, doctors in general, are under a great deal of pressure on a daily basis, and get paid a huge salary as a result.
+Working as a doctor, you cannot afford to make mistakes as it can cost you your career and even someone's life!
+Doctors in general are under a great deal of pressure on a daily basis, which is why you must be able to handle stress well.

 2. Analysis of varied types of information

 Diagnosing a patient involves understanding the symptoms exhibited and putting them together to understand what is wrong with the patient.
 The doctor may then treat the patient.